Difference Between Butter and Cooking Oil

 Butter is one of the most popular and commonly used saturated fats.
 It is an animal product and is obtained from animal milk.

-It is prepared by separating cream from the liquids of the milk, through a process typically called churning.
+It is prepared by separating cream from the liquids of the milk, through a process called churning.
 Butter has a higher cholesterol content than most other saturated and unsaturated fats.

 Cooking oil refers to the many kinds of unsaturated fats that are used while preparing different dishes.

-Cooking oil is typically obtained from dried plant seeds, such as sunflower seeds, grape seeds, mustard seeds, and so on.
+Cooking oil is obtained from dried plant seeds, such as sunflower seeds, grape seeds, mustard seeds, and so on.
 Dried seeds are pressed to squeeze out the oils present inside the seed.

 Comparison Table